roundtableAI/roundtable-cloudflare-bot-gate/README.md

 # Roundtable × Cloudflare Pages — Bot‑Gate Drop‑In (Beta)

-Adds Roundtable's auto‑block gate to any existing Cloudflare Pages project.
-The block‑list lives in Cloudflare KV, so a hot lookup adds only ~1 ms of latency.
+This package adds Roundtable's auto‑block gate to any existing Cloudflare Pages project.
+The auto-block gate automatically blocks obvious (bad) bots before serving any content, while letting good bots and humans through.
+As Roundtable updates risk scores, the gate maintains a block list to instantly reject subsequent requests from confirmed bad actors.
+This block‑list lives in Cloudflare KV so lookups add only ~1 ms of latency, meaning real users never experience any additional friction or delays.

-Setup should take 15 minutes max.

 ---

 ### 1. Embed the Roundtable tracker

+Add the Roundtable tracker to index.html or pages you want to track.
+Note that you **must** set `data-auto-block="true"` to enable the auto-block gate.

 ```html
 <script